 where in our case $\Phi(p_{\textrm{T}i}, \eta_i, \phi_i)$ represents the per-tower latent space operating on the normalized three-momentum of constituent tower $i$, and $F$ represents the jet-level latent space.

-A grid search of the hyperparameters of the PFN finds that the best structure for the network has two layers in the $\Phi$ module of size $(128, 128)$ and two layers in the $F$ module of size $(1024, 1024)$, with a dropout out rate of 0.2.
+A grid search of the hyperparameters of the PFN finds that the best structure for the network has two layers in the $\Phi$ module of size $(128, 128)$ and two layers in the $F$ module of size $(1024, 1024)$, with a drop out rate of 0.2.
 All hidden layers have \textsc{ReLu}~\cite{inproceedings} activation functions.
 The output layer is the same as for DNN$_{136}$; a 7-dimensional softmax with one element for each possible value of $N$ hard sub-jets.
-See Table~\ref{tab:ModelSummaries} for a summary of the PFN model.
+Please refer to Table~\ref{tab:ModelSummaries} for a summary of the PFN model.